guteSeite/tinyTouch/README.md

 You only need SPI & Wire

 - variable line thickness
-- screen refreh with two fingers tab
+- screen refresh with two fingers tab
 - PowerOff(~1uA) after 60sec inactivity

 more ideas are welcome...